lisavansteijn/SpotifyDownloader/README.md

 # SpotifyDownloader

 A simple way to load in your favourite songs into a MP3 player!

+I've been recently been finding a way to start collecting music the good old fashioned way, but at the same time I have so many spotify playlists I've made over the years.
+While there are some options to simply parse in a spotify link, I wasn't quite happy with the queueing and the subscriptions I'd often find.
+So... why not use my web development powers to bypass all that!
+No more subscriptions, more music.

+Note: I'm still going through the techstack and see what's redundant and what isn't.
+So things may change in the future.

 # Current Techstack: